snakedal/MeliChallenge/README.md

 Example:
 For the Endpoint testing please in PostMan select in the Body Tab "Raw" and "JSON", one example message is the ones shown below, also have in mind the tipe of the request POST OR GET for the corresponding Endpoint.

+Data

+Please Have in mind that the program is made to receive in distance decimal values, and in message an array of Strings as shown in the examples below.

 1. http://localhost:8080/topsecret (GET)